 - RuleEditor.ShowToolBar.
 If set to True, displays the Toolbar at the top of the Rule Editor.
-Toolbar is an important feature of Code Effects component, so make sure to read its topic.
+Toolbar is an important UI feature, so make sure to read its topic.
 The default value is True.

 - RuleEditor.ShowHelpString.
 If set to True, displays the Help String.
 The default value is True.

 Post your questions about Code Effects on Stackoverflow.com

 and become a part of our growing community